marcosdipaolo/auth/README.md

 $auth->setLoginField('email');  // default: 'email'
 ```
 #### Login and register
-In order to log a user in, you must use the login method passing as an argument an instance of a user, which class should be implementing the `\MDP\Auth\Autheticatable` interface.
+In order to log a user in, you must use the login method passing as an argument an instance of a user, whose class should be implementing the `\MDP\Auth\Autheticatable` interface.
 ```php
 /** @var \MDP\Auth\Auth $auth */// boolean;v